 So there you have it.
 Six of the most prevalent and costly bad habits we see nationwide.
 If any of these resonated with you, there is an important decision to make.
 You can either keep doing what you have been doing, or you can step up your game and become better and more profitable.

-#6 will save you on wasted chemicals. #5 will also save you on wasted chemicals, or from under-dosing a pool that can lead to bigger problems. #4 will reduce your risk of cold water damage, and also save you chemicals. #3 will save you on replacement reagents and other test kit repairs, as well as giving you more accurate chemistry readings. #2 can substantially reduce your acid and sodium bicarb consumption.
-And #1 will minimize your risk of over-correcting your chemistry, reduce risk of etching/fading or degrading a vinyl liner or fiberglass surface.
+#6 will save you on wasted chemicals. #5 will also save you on wasted chemicals, or from under-dosing a pool that can lead to bigger problems. #4 will reduce your risk of cold water damage, and also save you chemicals. #3 will save you on replacement reagents and other test kit repairs, as well as give you more accurate chemistry readings. #2 can substantially reduce your acid and sodium bicarb consumption.
+And #1 will minimize your risk of over-correcting your chemistry, reduce the risk of etching/fading or degrading a vinyl liner or fiberglass surface.